ainaleke/SearchbookApp/README.md

 # SearchbookApp
-An android app used to search for books online using the [OpenLibrary API] (https://openlibrary.org/developers/api) Below are the screen shots of the app, improvements still being made
+An android app used to search for books online using the [OpenLibrary API] (https://openlibrary.org/developers/api) Below are the screen shots of the app.
+Improvements still being made

 Libraries Used: